kevinhughes27/shopify-sinatra-app/README.md

 ```

 Ngrok will report what address your app is available at, leave Ngrok running and then create your webhook to point to the ngrok url plus your route e.g. `<ngrok url>/webhook_test.json`.
 Now trigger the webhook you are testing and it will get forwarded through ngrok to your local web application allowing you to use debuggers and repls to complete your code.

-When developing locally you'll need to enable unsafe javascripts in your browser for the Embedded App SDK to function.
-Read more [here](http://docs.shopify.com/embedded-app-sdk/getting-started).

 Deploying